-- the Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff; - sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide; - systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart; - all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer; - anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.
+- the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff; - sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - where there is a safeguarding concern that the pupil's wishes and feelings are taken into account when determining what action to take and what services to provide; - systems are in place for pupils to express their views and give feedback which operate with the best interest of the pupil at heart; - all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff, supply staff or volunteer; and - anyone who has harmed or may pose a risk to a pupil is referred to the Disclosure and Barring Service.

-The Designated Safeguarding Lead;
+The Designated Safeguarding Lead:

-- holds ultimate responsibility for safeguarding and child protection in the school and is a member of the SLT; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - will refer a child if there are concerns about possible abuse, to the MASH4, and act as a focal point for staff to discuss concerns.
-Enquiries5 must be followed up in writing, if referred by telephone; - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - will ensure that an indication of the existence of the additional file is marked on the pupil records; - will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file) as soon as possible, ensuring secure transit and that confirmation of receipt is obtained; - in addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+- holds ultimate responsibility for safeguarding and child protection (including online safety) in the school and is a member of the SLT; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - will have the necessary knowledge and understanding to recognise possible pupils at risk of contextual and/or familial abuse or exploitation; - encourages a culture of listening to pupils and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - will refer a pupil if there are concerns about possible abuse, to the MASH, and act as a focal point for staff to discuss concerns.
+Enquiries must be followed up in writing, if referred by telephone; - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a pupil even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the pupil's 25th birthday;

-4 All new enquiries go to the MASH, DSLs can consult on 0345 155 1071.
+&lt;sup>4 All new enquiries go to the MASH, DSLs can consult on 0345 155 1071.
 In an emergency out of hours referrals can be made to the Emergency Duty Team on 0845 6000 388 or Police.

-5 Online forms are available via Devon County Council or DCFP.
+&lt;sup>5 Online forms are available via Devon County Council or DCFP.